Jamio/JM_MissionFrameworkDocs/docs/playerguide/personaltools.md

 To use the Earplugs, use the scroll wheel and select Insert Earplugs.
 To remove them, follow the same instructions but select the Remove Earplugs action.

-Voices via TFAR/ACRE are not affected by this volume reduction.
+Voices via TFAR/ACRE are not affected by this volume reduction so you can still hear teammates properly.